harunijaz/Elastic_Plates_Bending/README.md

 # Elastic_Plates_Bending

-This repository will be available once the paper gets accepted.
+The code will be available once the paper gets accepted.